Patton Mansion

 Patton Mansion is a historic home located at Charlottesville, Virginia.
 It was built in 1907, and is a two-story, five-bay, double pile, Jeffersonian Revival Style brick dwelling.
-It has a hipped roof and a full-height Tuscan order portico covering the center three bays of the front facade.
-There is a small hanging balcony with Chinese Chippendale balustrade above the entrance.
+It has a hip roof and a full-height Tuscan order portico covering the center three bays of the front façade.
+There is a small hanging balcony with Chinese Chippendale baluster above the entrance.

 It was listed on the National Register of Historic Places in 1982.